 About the work

-Throughout my two years at college and now the degree course, I have been given a multitude of opportunities to hone my skills in the games industry as well as make connections to those that can help me accomplish my future aspirations.
+Joining Confetti has been one of the best decisions in my life.
+Throughout my two years at college and now the degree course, I have been given a multitude of opportunities to hone my skills in the games industry, as well as make connections with those that can help me accomplish my future aspirations.

-The yearly Industry Week has allowed me to meet industry professionals in and out of my own industry, and showed me that its all possible as long as you put in the effort to succeed.
-The course itself has also provided experiences such as escape rooms and conventions that I would have only dreamed of otherwise.
+The yearly Industry Week has allowed me to meet industry professionals in and out of my own industry and showed me that it’s all possible as long as you put in the effort to succeed.
+The course itself has also provided experiences, such as escape rooms and conventions that I would have only dreamed of otherwise.